raidionics/Raidionics/README.md

 ## TODOs (most important from top to bottom):

 - [x] Use PyInstaller to produce release that encrypts the code and trained models into **one** file
-- [x] Achieve multi-OS support for Ubuntu Linux, macOS and Windows
+- [x] Achieve multi-OS support for Ubuntu Linux, macOS, and Windows
 - [x] Finish the GUI for release
 - [x] Re-build and produce binary releases for all relevant operating systems
 - [x] Publish release in open repository
-- [x] Add MenuBar to make software more natural?
+- [x] Add MenuBar to make software more natural
-- [x] Add option to set input, segmentation and output path from command line?
+- [x] Add option to set input, segmentation and output path from command line
 - [x] Bug: Unable to run analysis again (after initial run has been made) - prompted (This class is a singleton!)
 - [x] Add support for building package installers for each respective OS
+- [ ] Add source code from this repository to the [GSI-RADS](https://github.com/SINTEFMedtek/GSI-RADS) repository
-- [ ] Add simple way to support batch mode?
+- [ ] Add simple way to support batch mode
 - [ ] Install the dependencies (.dll/.so) outside the executable to enable faster initialization of the software ([x]: Done for macOS)